danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

   stream.synchronize();
 }
 ```
-    , caption: [Core loop of the self-scattering implementation where the
-        computational graph is built up (`cudaFlow`) and sent to the GPU.
-The
-        `assignment` is a set of atoms provided MPI to the process.]
-)

 Although Taskflow manages the allocation and scheduling of kernels onto
 processors on the GPU, it is still necessary to define how many threads are